rankynbass/unofficial-wine-xiv-git/README.md

 sudo apt install libxkbregistry0 libxkbregistry-dev
 ```

-Then simply clone the repo, cd into the directory, and run the following command to see your options:
+After you've set up your build environment, simply clone the repo, cd into the directory, and run the following command to see your options:
 ```
 git clone https://github.com/rankynbass/unofficial-wine-xiv-git
 cd unofficial-wine-xiv-git/wine-tkg